aipricepatterns

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a 'versioned MCP compatibility manifest' and specifies its contents ('canonical tools, aliases, and JSON argument schemas'), distinguishing it from other tools that perform analysis or trading decisions.
+The description clearly states the tool returns a versioned MCP compatibility manifest with specific contents (canonical tools, aliases, JSON schemas).
+This distinguishes it from siblings like get_api_guide or pattern_search, making its purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.